maidsafe-archive/safe-build-infrastructure/README.md

 The `provision-jenkins-prod-aws` target provisions the Jenkins master and any static Windows slaves.
 For Linux we're using dynamic slaves, so there are no Linux slaves to provision.

+When you're finished, you can tear the production environment down by running `make clean-jenkins-prod-aws`.
+Note though, as the Linux slaves are spun up and down dynamically as and when required, they will NOT be removed by the `make clean-jenkins-prod-aws` command - Jenkins will destroy them after 30 minutes (configurable) of inactivity *unless you run the `make clean-jenkins-prod-aws` command before that 30 minutes is up*.
+The `make clean-jenkins-prod-aws` command will attempt to remove, amongst other things, `aws_security_group.linux_slaves`, the VPC and the VPC subnet - these will fail if the Linux slaves have not already been destroyed.
+Should you wish to remove these boxes before allowing Jenkins to have 30 minutes of inactivity then you need to destroy them manually via AWS.
+After this you can run (or re-run) the `make clean-jenkins-prod-aws` command to remove the remaining security group, VPC and VPC subnet.

 #### Provisioning the macOS Slave

 The macOS slave needs to be provisioned after the Jenkins master, because the WireGuard VPN setup needs a reference to the location of the master.
 If you go back to your development host, you can provision it by running `make provision-rust_slave-macos-mojave-x86_64`.
 After that completes, when you login to Jenkins, you may see this slave as marked offline.
 Try relaunching the agent and it will usually connect after that.

 ### Configure Jenkins

+After the production provisioning is complete, go to the AWS GUI and get the address of the Jenkins master, then open http://<jenkins master hostname>:8080/ in your browser.
+Log in using the same details as usual.

-After you've provisioned the environment either locally or on AWS, it needs a little bit of manual configuration to get things running.
+Whether you've provisioned the environment locally or on AWS, it needs a little bit of manual configuration to get things running.

 If you're running on AWS with the EC2 plugin, this requires one manual step to get working.
 Go to Manage Jenkins -> Configure System -> Cloud Section -> EC2 Key Pair's Private Key then paste in the `jenkins_env` private key and click on 'Save'.